oksusoo1/fireflutter/README.md

   - For instance, `{ "UID_AAA": true, "UID_BBB": true }`, then users whose uid is UID_AAA and UID_BBB are the admins.

 ![Security Rules Admin](https://raw.githubusercontent.com/thruthesky/fireflutter/main/readme/images/security-rules-admin.jpg?raw=true)

+## Cloud functions installation

+- We only use functions for the work that cannot be done by client end like sending push notifications.
+  - We don't use cloud functions simply because we want to avoid multiple read and write on documents and to the logic simple in the client end.

+- To install,
+  - `cd firebase/functions`
+  - `npm i`
+  - `firebase deploy --only functiosn`

 # Sources and packages